ansible/awx/docs/rbac.md

 ## Models

 The RBAC system defines a few new models.
-Each model
+These models represent the underlying RBAC implemnentation and generally will be abstracted away from your daily development tasks by the implicict fields and mixins.

 ### `Role`